2,5-didehydrogluconate reductase

-Thus, the two substrates of this enzyme are 2-dehydro-D-gluconate and NADP^{+}, whereas its 3 products are 2,5-didehydro-D-gluconate, NADPH, and H^{+}.
+The two substrates of this enzyme are 2-dehydro-D-gluconic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 2,5-didehydro-D-gluconic acid, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 2-dehydro-D-gluconate:NADP^{+} 2-oxidoreductase.
 Other names in common use include 2,5-diketo-D-gluconate reductase, and YqhE reductase.